 - Changes in eating habits, sudden weight gain or loss

 - Loss of interest in activities usually enjoyed

 Anxiety: Anxiety disorders affect approximately 40 million Americans each year.
 The symptoms of generalized anxiety disorder include:

-- Excessive worry, feelings of dread or fear
+- Excessive constant worry, feelings of dread or fear

 - Heart palpitations

 Low Self Esteem and Substance Use Disorders